B1ur4/GrupProjesi/README.md

-# GrupProjesi Bora Değirmenci Çağrı Yılmaz Anıl Barut Yasir Selek
+# GrupProjesi
+#BoraDeğirmenci ÇağrıYılmaz AnılBarut YasirSelek